whatyouhide/whatyouhide.github.io/content/posts/2015-06-19-handling-tcp-connections-in-elixir/index.md

 As you can see, the main difference is that from the moment the GenServer sends a command to the Redis server to the moment it receives a response, the GenServer is not blocked and it can send other commands to the server.
 This is great!

 The last thing we need to deal with is how the GenServer is supposed to respond to the **right** request: when it receives a `{:tcp, ...}` message, how does it know who to send it back with `GenServer.reply/2`?
 Since we're sure Redis responds to requests *sequentially* (first in, first out), we can use a simple queue to keep a list of Elixir processes waiting for a response.
-We'll keep this queue in the GenServer's state, enqueueing clients when they make a request and dequeueing them when a response is delivered.
+We'll keep this queue in the GenServer's state, enqueuing clients when they make a request and dequeuing them when a response is delivered.

 {% raw %}
 ```elixir